 Credible threats that reasonably cause the victim to believe that physical harm, bodily injury, assault, or sexual assault can also be used to support domestic violence charges.
 In other words, you don’t actually have to injure the victim to be charged with family violence in Dallas.

 Texas Penal Code Section 22.01 makes it a crime to:

 - Intentionally, knowingly or recklessly cause bodily injury to someone else (including a spouse)

 - Intentionally or knowingly threaten another with imminent bodily injury (including a spouse)

-Domestic assault that results in injury is usually a Class A felony.
+A domestic assault that results in injury is usually a Class A felony.
 However, if the assault is domestic, it can be elevated to a felony charge if the defendant had any prior family violence convictions.